By Dr. Mercola

 The American Academy of Pediatrics (AAP) warns that the toxic effects from mold, such as Stachybotrys, may cause severe health problems in infants, including acute vomiting, diarrhea, asthma attacks, and even pulmonary hemorrhaging in severe cases.
 But it may be far worse than that.

-Long-term exposure can lead to death.
-According to a public health report in 1994 in Cleveland, Ohio, eight infants were repeatedly exposed to potent mold toxins.
+Long-term exposure can lead to death.11 According to a public health report in 1994 in Cleveland, Ohio, eight infants were repeatedly exposed to potent mold toxins.
 One infant died from pulmonary hemorrhage.
 Five of the eight infants suffered recurring illness once they returned home from the hospital, after treatment.
-According to the AAP, some American infant fatalities classified as "SIDS" (Sudden Infant Death Syndrome) may actually be related to mold exposure.
+According to the AAP12, some American infant fatalities classified as "SIDS" (Sudden Infant Death Syndrome) may actually be related to mold exposure.

 According to Vicki Lankarge, author of What Every Homeowner Needs to Know About Mold (And What to Do About It), there have been 45 reported cases of infant mold exposure since the 1994 incident in Ohio.
 And sixteen of these infants died.
 If your infant inhales these mycotoxins, the blood vessels in his lungs are weakened.
-If this exposure goes on long enough, it can result in severe pulmonary hemorrhaging and death.
-Exposure to mold has also been linked to croup, pneumonia and bronchitis in infants.
+If this exposure goes on long enough, it can result in severe pulmonary hemorrhaging and death.13 Exposure to mold has also been linked to croup, pneumonia, and bronchitis in infants.

-Aspergillosis: Mold that Can Take Up Residence In Your Lungs
+Aspergillosis: Mold That Can Take Up Residence in Your Lungs

 Aspergilli are some of the most common environmental molds, frequently found in decaying plant matter, such as compost heaps.
 Inside, it's found in air conditioning and heating ducts, insulation, and even on some food and spices.
 Most strains of this common mold are not dangerous, but a few can cause serious illness when their spores are inhaled by people who have weakened immune systems, as is the case with asthma or underlying lung disease.
 Or, healthier individuals can be at risk from long-term exposure to mold quietly growing in water-damaged buildings.

-Infections caused by Aspergillus are called aspergillosis, which is actually a group of illnesses ranging from mild to severe lung infections, or even whole-body infections.
+Infections caused by Aspergillus are called aspergillosis,14 which is actually a group of illnesses ranging from mild to severe lung infections, or even whole-body infections.
 The most serious type of aspergillosis is invasive aspergillosis, which is when the mold invades your blood vessels and the spreads to the rest of your body.

-Aspergillus allergy can result in fever, productive cough and worsening asthma.
+Aspergillus allergy can result in fever, productive cough, and worsening asthma.

 |Fever and chills